H1

 Defrost Mode Active / Defrost Protection

-H1 displayed during heating; outdoor unit stops and indoor fan may slow or stop
+H1 displayed during heating; outdoor unit stops, and the indoor fan may slow or stop.

 Advertisements